These are my favorite biscuits.

 I’ve been making some version of them for years now, but I love this version best.
 They take about 20 minutes from start to the end of baking, so that automatically shoots them to the top of my list.
 I love the nuttiness of the whole grains, the tang that the goat cheese adds, and the honey gives just a hint of sweetness.

 I used to make these with plain, all-purpose flour, and of course they were delicious that way.
-But then I learned that the fiber in whole grains are one of the only types of fiber shown to reduce the risk of colon cancer (you can read more about that here, its actually an impressive 20% risk reduction) i.e. fiber you get from grains that have been minimally processed, like quinoa, bulgar, brown rice, etc. So absolutely this means you can label these as Healthy and add them to your New Years Diet.
-Ha.
+But then I learned that the fiber in whole grains are one of the only types of fiber shown to reduce the risk of colon cancer (you can read more about that here, its actually an impressive 20% risk reduction) i.e. fiber you get from grains that have been minimally processed, like quinoa, bulgar, brown rice, etc. So you should definitely go make them ASAP.

-I’ll let you judge for yourself whether these biscuits are ‘diet worthy’, but if you’re looking for a tasty way to include more whole grains/less white flour into your life, these biscuits are an excellent place to start.
+If you’re looking for a tasty way to include more whole grains into your life, these biscuits are an excellent place to start.
 Tonight we ate these with salad and grilled chicken, but they’re lovely for breakfast and go great with soup.

 Whole Wheat Goat Cheese n’ Honey Drop Biscuits